This grant supports rural students' college success by developing career pathways linked to high-demand, high-wage local industries.

 Due Dates: June 23, 2026 (Full application) | August 24, 2026 (Intergovernmental Review)

-Summary: Supports projects that improve postsecondary enrollment, persistence, and completion among rural students through career pathways aligned to high-skill, high-wage, in-demand industries.
+Summary: Supports projects to increase postsecondary enrollment, persistence, and completion among rural students by developing career pathways aligned with high-demand, high-wage regional industries.